Over the ages, there have been some strange mysteries that baffled the experts at the time. Here are some

 - Mysterious hovering "orbs" are often captured on small cameras with electronic flash.

-These are captured indoors or out.
+These photos are captured indoors or out.
 Professional cameras do not record these.

 - Rods are not found anywhere except on video tape.